Student Voice makes an important contribution to the life of the school community.

 Key Stage 4 students have contributed to Senior Leadership Team meetings on a regular basis and have instigated review and development of the school’s uniform rules and behaviour policies.

-In 2019-20 Beaumont will be hosting a zero poverty conference for local schools
+In 2019-20 Beaumont hosted a zero poverty conference for local schools

 The school’s Governing Body is closely involved in the continued development of Student Voice.